1951 Tragwein/Upper Austria – 2003 Vienna

 - 71 ½×32 ½ in

-This atmospheric painting by the renowned Austrian color field painter Gottfried Mairwöger is one of the few large format works from his time at the Academy.
-In 1970, at the age of 19, Gottfried Mairwöger began studying painting at the Academy of Fine Arts Vienna in Josef Mikl’s master class.
-As early as 1972, the young artist’s great talent was recognized with the Upper Austrian State Prize for Fine Arts.
-In the same year, Wolfgang Hollegha took over the master class and began to accompany Mairwöger on his path to color field painting.
-During this first period at the academy, Mairwöger’s paintings were still representational to a certain extent – nature, especially the plant world, served as his main inspiration.
+This atmospheric painting by the renowned Austrian color field painter Gottfried Mairwöger is one of the few large-format works from his time at the Academy.
+In 1970, at the age of 19, Gottfried Mairwöger began studying painting at the Academy of Fine Arts Vienna in the master class of Josef Mikl.
+As early as 1972, the young artist‘s great talent was recognized with the Upper Austrian State Prize for Fine Arts.
+That same year, Wolfgang Hollegha took over the master class and began guiding Mairwöger on his path to color field painting.